khanhartisan/laravel-backbone/readme.md

 Before returning the resource, you can visit the Eloquent model instance by implementing the `showResourceVisitors` method in the controller.

-First, let's create a new visitor class that implements the `ModelVisitorInterface` interface like below:
+First, let's create a new visitor class that implements the `ResourceVisitorInterface` interface like below:

 ```php
 <?php